 When orchestrating multiple agents, the choice of coordination contract shapes the whole architecture.
 In practice, three common patterns appear repeatedly: typed shared state, message-oriented coordination, and supervisor-based routing.

 In a message-oriented model (common in AutoGen AgentChat teams), the conversation transcript becomes the main contract between agents.
 Agents coordinate by reading prior messages and producing new ones, which feels natural for delegation and review loops.
-The trade-off is weaker typing: the transcript can grow quickly, and downstream agents only know what the conversation history includes.
+Typing is weaker: the transcript can grow quickly, and downstream agents only know what the conversation history includes.

 In a supervisor model, a central router or manager decides which specialist agent should act next and tracks overall progress.
 Use this when you want explicit control over delegation and completion criteria, but expect a central bottleneck and another policy layer to debug.